Knight Capital Group: Activities

 Knight's largest business was market making in U.S. equities.
 Its Electronic Trading Group (ETG) covered more than 19,000 U.S. securities with an average daily trading volume of more than 21 billion dollars in May 2012.
 Knight also made markets in U.S. options and European equities.

 In 2002, Knight paid $1.5 million to settle regulatory charges of violations such as not respecting posted quotes.
 Knight neither admitted nor denied the allegations.
 In 2004, the company paid a $79 million settlement to customers whom they had overcharged.
 In 2008, Knight traded an average of 3.97 billion shares per day.
 In 2011, the company was worth $1.5 billion and employed approximately 1450 people.

-Knight has also been accused of the illegal practice of spoofing, which is a disruptive algorithmic trading activity employed by traders to outpace other market participants and to manipulate markets.
+Knight had also been accused of the illegal practice of spoofing, which is a disruptive algorithmic trading activity employed by traders to outpace other market participants and to manipulate markets.
 Spoofers feign interest in trading futures, stocks and other products in financial markets creating an illusion of the demand and supply of the traded asset.